Sixth Kalima Radde Kufr In English: Understanding Its Meaning and Significance

 Teaching the Sixth Kalima to children can be done through various methods:

-• Memorization: Encourage children to memorize the Kalima with its English translation.
+• Memorisation: Encourage children to memorise the Kalima with its English translation.

-• Storytelling: Use stories from the life of the Prophet Muhammad (PBUH) to illustrate the importance of rejecting disbelief.
+• Storytelling: Use stories from the Prophet Muhammad’s (PBUH) life to illustrate the importance of rejecting disbelief.

 • Practice: Integrate the recitation of the Kalima into daily routines, such as before sleeping or after prayers.